-A large German oil and gas producer is expanding its global asset base and activities.
-The company is looking for a standardized approach to asset management and risk mitigation.
+A large German oil and gas producer expanded its global asset base and activities and was looking for a standardized approach to asset management and risk mitigation.
 After all, while it may be impossible to prevent all incidents, a lot can be done to prevent escalation into accidents.
 MaxGrip first performed RCM studies in two pilot projects.

 The company is active in the trade and transport, exploration and production of oil and gas and is growing and expanding its business around the world.

 MaxGrip first performed RCM studies in two pilot projects.
-Dimitry van Dort: “The knowledge sessions with the company’s engineers were very fruitful.
+MaxGrip expert: “The knowledge sessions with the company’s engineers were very fruitful.
 They generated many insights and a general understanding of the need for optimization and auditability.
 While following the company’s guidelines, we defined new Performance Standards and Schemes of Examination.
-We used Optimizer+ and its Oil & Gas library to analyze the risks and define the right maintenance measures for all equipment.
+We used our Oil & Gas library to analyze the risks and define the right maintenance measures for all equipment.
 Such a standardized approach is the basis for proving you are in control of your assets.
 We focused on the real criticalities in terms of safety and reliability, the cost structure and spares optimization.
 In the process of making maintenance specific and fully traceable, we laid the foundations for global asset management.”